-Australia has fabulous permanent food markets in major cities, like Melbourne’s Queen Victoria Market and the Adelaide Central Market, as well as many farmer's markets in urban and country areas.
-Vendors offer great bargains if you visit just before closing time.
-You’ll also find coin-operated barbecue facilities in city, beach and country parks where you can cook up a meal and soak in the Aussie outdoor lifestyle.
+Australia has fabulous permanent food markets in major cities, like Melbourne’s Queen Victoria Market, as well as many farmer's markets in urban and country areas where you can score tasty meals at affordable prices.
+There are cheap eats to savour in any major city, including Thai in Adelaide and pub feeds in Canberra.
+Check for restaurants that offer BYO before heading out to dinner and save by bringing your own bottle of wine.
+You’ll also find free and coin-operated barbecue facilities in beachside parks, where you can cook up a meal and soak in the Aussie outdoor lifestyle.

 From the cities to the outback, there are plenty of free things to see in Australia.
 The country's beautiful beaches are free to visit, and many have professional lifeguards patrolling the area during the summer months (December to February).
 Sign up for free walking tours found in most major cities, or head off on one of many walking and coastal trails.
 Experiencing art is also incredibly affordable in Australia – you can wander through innovative outdoor galleries and the permanent exhibitions at all of Australia’s major art galleries are free to view.